NycuR0/Apollo/README.md

 - Need to communicate with us?
 Join our [Telegram](https://telegram.me/joinchat/Ca8L9T9P01PtR1bOEwtxuw) group!
 - We are a edited version of Genisys.
 We have edited their generators to our version and have improved the performance
 - You can download .phar from Circle CI.
-Tab to latest build,tap to artifacts selection and download Apollo1.0dev.phar
+Tab to latest build,tap to artifacts selection,tap to DevTools and download Apollo1.0dev.phar

 ## Thanks